deis/workflow/src/quickstart/index.md

 # Quick Start

-Getting started with Deis Workflow in four easy steps.
+Getting started with Deis Workflow in three easy steps.

 1. Install CLI tools for Helm Classic and Deis Workflow
 2. Boot a Kubernetes and install Deis Workflow